 Utility-Scale Battery Storage

-The 2021 ATB represents cost and performance for battery storage across a range of durations (2–10 hours).
-It represents lithium-ion batteries only at this time.
-There are a variety of other commercial and emerging energy storage technologies; as costs are well characterized, they will be added to the ATB.
+The 2022 ATB represents cost and performance for battery storage across a range of durations (2–10 hours).
+It represents lithium-ion batteries (LIBs)—focused primarily on nickel manganese cobalt (NMC) and lithium iron phosphate (LFP) chemistries—only at this time, with LFP becoming the primary chemistry for stationary storage starting in 2021.
+There are a variety of other commercial and emerging energy storage technologies; as costs are well characterized, they will be added to future editions of the ATB.

-The NREL Storage Futures Study has examined energy storage costs broadly and specifically the cost and performance of lithium-ion batteries (LIBs) (Augustine and Blair, 2021).
+The National Renewable Energy Laboratory's (NREL's) Storage Futures Study examined energy storage costs broadly and specifically the cost and performance of LIBs (Augustine and Blair, 2021).
 The costs presented here (and for distributed residential storage and distributed commercial storage) are based on this work.
-This work incorporates current battery costs and breakdowns from (Feldman et al., 2021), which works from a bottom-up cost model.
-We would note though that, during the elapsed time between the calculations for the Storage Futures Study and the ATB release, updated values have been calculated as more underlying data have been collected.
-Though these changes are small, we recommend using the data presented here in the ATB rather than what was previously published with the Storage Futures Study.
+This work incorporates base year battery costs and breakdowns from (Ramasamy et al., 2021), which works from a bottom-up cost model.
+We would note though that, during the elapsed time between the calculations for the Storage Futures Study and this ATB release, updated values have been calculated as more underlying data have been collected.
+Though these changes are currently small, we recommend using the data presented here in the ATB rather than what was previously published with the Storage Futures Study.

-Current costs for utility-scale battery energy storage systems (BESS) are based on a bottom-up cost model using the data and methodology for utility-scale BESS in (Feldman et al., 2021).
+Base year costs for utility-scale battery energy storage systems (BESS) are based on a bottom-up cost model using the data and methodology for utility-scale BESS in (Ramasamy et al., 2021).
 The bottom-up BESS model accounts for major components, including the LIB pack, inverter, and the balance of system (BOS) needed for the installation.
-Using the detailed NREL cost models for LIB, we develop current costs for a 60-MW BESS with storage durations of 2, 4, 6, 8, and 10 hours, shown in terms of energy capacity ($/kWh) and power capacity ($/kW) in Figure 1 and Figure 2 respectively.
-Current installed capital costs for BESS in terms of $/kWh decrease with duration, and costs in $/kW increase.
+Using the detailed NREL cost models for LIB, we develop base year costs for a 60-MW BESS with storage durations of 2, 4, 6, 8, and 10 hours, shown in terms of energy capacity ($/kWh) and power capacity ($/kW) in Figure 1 and Figure 2 respectively.
+Base year installed capital costs for BESS in terms of $/kWh decrease with duration, and costs in $/kW increase.
 This inverse behavior is observed for all energy storage technologies and highlights the importance of distinguishing the two types of battery capacity when discussing the cost of energy storage.

 EPC: engineering, procurement, and construction

-Battery cost and performance projections in the 2021 ATB are based on a literature review of 13 sources published in 2018 or 2019, as described by Cole et al. (Cole et al., 2021).
-Three projections from 2019 to 2050 are developed for scenario modeling based on this literature.
+Battery cost and performance projections in the 2022 ATB were based on a literature review of 13 sources published in 2018 or 2019, as described by Cole et al. (Cole et al., 2021).
+Three projections from 2020 to 2050 are developed for scenario modeling based on this literature.

-- Conservative Technology Innovation Scenario (Conservative Scenario): The conservative projection is comprised of the the maximum projection in 2020, 2025, and 2030 amongst the 13 cost projections from the literature review (Cole et al., 2021).
+- Conservative Technology Innovation Scenario (Conservative Scenario): The conservative projection is comprised of the maximum projection in 2020, 2025, and 2030 among the 13 cost projections from the literature review (Cole et al., 2021).
 Defining the 2050 points is more challenging because only four data sets of the 13 from the literature review extend to 2050; they show cost reductions of 19%, 25%, 27%, and 39% from 2030 to 2050.
-A 25% cost reduction is assumed for the moderate and conservative scenarios.
+A 25% cost reduction is assumed for the Moderate and Conservative scenarios.
 In other words, the Conservative Scenario is assumed to decline by 25% from 2030 to 2050.

-Projected Utility-Scale BESS Costs: Future cost projections for utility-scale BESS are based on a synthesis of cost projections for 4-hour duration systems in (Cole et al., 2021) and the Bloomberg New Energy Finance (BNEF) cost projections for utility-scale BESS (Bloomberg New Energy Finance (BNEF), 2019b)(Frith, 2020).
+Projected Utility-Scale BESS Costs: Future cost projections for utility-scale BESS are based on a synthesis of cost projections for 4-hour duration systems in (Cole et al., 2021) and the BNEF cost projections for utility-scale BESS (BNEF, 2019b)(Frith, 2020).
 The Cole et al. cost projections are based on a literature survey that includes results from 13 studies of BESS costs.
 The BNEF cost projections are based on learning rates and deployment projections for utility-scale BESS that are broken down at the system component level.
 Both projections extend to 2050.

 Capital Expenditures (CAPEX)